ankitsejwal/Lyndor/README.md

 * The program will ask now for URL, just paste a course url in the Terminal/CMD - and the download should begin.

 ### Reporting Issues
-* Each release of the program is well tested on MacOS, feedback and bug reporting for Windows and Linux operating system is needed and is greatly appreciated.
+* Each release of the program is well tested on MacOS, feedback and bug reporting for Windows and Linux operating system is needed and will be greatly appreciated.